armand33/applied_data_analysis_2017/project/README.md

 # The new world order in perspective

 # Abstract

-The end of the cold war, that the fall of the Berlin wall announced already in 1989, meant for many that a New World Order was to be established.
+The fall of the berlin wall in 1989, meant the cold war was coming to an end and a New World Order was to be established.
 Using the data set provided by UCDP we would like to address the following question ?
 Has the world become a safer place ?
 We need to find a way to quantify 'safe' given the data that we have and to draw a scale of 'world safety'.

 Furthermore, it seems that nowadays the media is giving a worse and worse image of the world.
 Is this accurate ?